dsnas/Yume-Danpu/README.md

 <h2><br>Development and release videos</h2>
 <p>
-  If you wanna see what we're doing next, check out <a href="https://www.youtube.com/playlist?list=PL_pzsGsbaRMXNumNYboPS_WFcR2NDsNUd" target="_blank">our devlog on YouTube<a>!
+  If you wanna see what we're doing next, check out <a href="https://www.youtube.com/playlist?list=PL_pzsGsbaRMXNumNYboPS_WFcR2NDsNUd" target="_blank">our devlog on YouTube</a>!
 I guess it would blow some of the surprises, though...
 </p>

 <h2><br>Never asked questions</h2>